williamjames6/phaseX/buildNote.md

 - Physical backend network request failure (expected) FIXED?- Session creation modal keybaord input only allows for numbers, problems when you change default date entry
-- Splash screen shows up for ~15s when opening app on iPhone
-- Add superset button + keyboard sensitive scroll view on gym page
-- Keyboard sensitive scrollview responsive to new line on.
+- Splash screen shows up for ~15s when opening app on iPhone FIXED- Add superset button + keyboard sensitive scroll view on gym page FIXED- Keyboard sensitive scrollview responsive to new line on.
 Anytime someone is typing, the typing line should be visible just above the keyboard
-- Bug with timestamp because stored as strings, ":" messes with sequential order.
+FIXED- Bug with timestamp because stored as strings, ":" messes with sequential order.

 **Features to add**